In-Data-We-Trust/In-Data-We-Trust.github.io/_posts/2022-09-01-Data-Stacks-Why-They_will-either-make-break-your-company.markdown

 * **Technologies Used** - A lot of them!
 Resources are needed that are unicorns, experienced and expensive.
 You will need an experienced Full Stack Engineer who has experience working in Data.
 * **Cost** - Astronomical to build and not sustainable for small and medium businesses to run from both a resource and cloud cost perspective

-### Solution 2 - Built for for speed of insights with lower volumes of data
+### Solution 2 - Built for for speed of Analytics with lower volumes of data

 This is the most simple and elegant solutions that consist of 3 simple items: